DIY Finishing - Wood finishing

 photo source: monotheist.info

-For a more pleasing appearance and better maintenance you can apply a thin layer of wax over the varnish after drying.
-Leave it on until the next day and polish.
+For a more pleasant look and better maintenance, you can apply a thin coat of wax over the varnish after drying.
+Leave overnight and polish.
 You will get a very nice silky sheen and the finish will be more resistant.
-Repeat the process every few months.
-This will prevent the surface from fine scratches or dents.
+From time to time (every few months) repeat the process.
+This will prevent fine scratches or dents.

 furniture reconditioning